-On the basis of the foregoing it is safe to claim for the data presented so far, that the types of formation in -(y) Is are basically produced by a productive nominalization process which delivers a deverbal noun in the first place.
-According to Mackenzie17 (who follows Vendler (1957)), such nouns are formed, then, to denote 'abstractions' (second order entities) or, according to Lees (1960), they denote 'ways of doing something' (cf. (14b), (15a), (17a)).
-As for the 'expressibility' of constituents, Mackenzie (1985, 1986) defends the hypothesis that such deverbal nouns are in principle a-valent (as formalised by the Valency Reduction Hypothesis), but that arguments and 'implied' satellites can easily be reintroduced.
-For Agents and Patients the situation in Turkish is immediately clear: subjects can be expressed (as they do by means of the genitive), but contrary to what might be expected, direct objects do not occur.
-The notion of 'implied' satellite needs perhaps some clarification here.
-As Dik (1978, 1989) observes, for action verbs (and also for those denoting a Position or a Process) 'the way in which such an action' is performed is necessarily implied, e.g. saying that 'John danced' implies that he danced in a certain way, which can be optionally expressed by a manner adverb.
-In quite a similar fashion18, using dön(-üş) 'return' in (18a) implies a 'direction' (to somewhere) or a 'source' (from somewhere, here: izinden 'from vacation'), and gel(-is) 'coming' in (18b) implies 'source' or 'direction' (in casu Bağdata 'to Baghdad').
-And even for (23c) we could say that if there is a '40% capacity increase' that it must be located 'somewhere'.
+On the basis of the foregoing it is safe to claim for the data presented so far, that -(v)Is types of formation are basically produced by a productive nominalization process which delivers a deverbal noun in the first place.
+According to Mackenzie16 (who follows Vendler 1957), such nouns are formed, then, to denote "abstractions" (second-order entities) or, according to Lees (1960), they denote "ways of doing something" (cf. 14b, 15a, 17a).
+As for the "expressibility" of constituents, Mackenzie (1985, 1986) defends the hypothesis that such deverbal nouns are in principle a-valent (as formalized by the Valency Reduction Hypothesis). but that arguments and "implied" satellites can easily be reintroduced.
+For Agents and Patients the situation in Turkish is immediately clear: Subjects can be expressed (as they are by means of the genitive), but contrary to what might be expected, direct objects do not occur.
+The notion of "implied" satellite perhaps needs some clarification here.
+As Dik (1978, 1989) observes, for action verbs (and also for those denoting a Position or a Process) "the way in which such an action" is performed is necessarily implied, e.g. saying that 'John danced' implies that he danced in a certain way, which can be optionally expressed by a manner adverb.
+In quite a similar fashion, 17 using dön(-üş) 'return' in 18a implies a "direction" (to somewhere) or a "source" (from somewhere, here: izinden 'from vacation'), and gel(-is) 'coming' in 18b implies "source" or "direction" (in casu Bağdat-a 'to Baghdad').
+And even for 23c we could say that if there is a "40% capacity increase" that it must be located "somewhere".
 Hence, bu üniversitede 'at this university' would constitute an implied locational satellite.
-In this view, also the indirect object of (21) Suudi Arabistan-a 'to Saudi Arabia' could easily be taken as an 'implied' constituent, for 'selling' means 'selling something to someone'.
-However, for the direct object of (22b), vol cizgi boyasi 'road striping paint', it is impossible to assume some degree of 'impliedness'.
-Finally, for verbs denoting a process, such as art 'increase' in (19a), (22a), (23c) or vitir 'lose' in (20), some additional (= implied) information about size, degree, volume, speed, and the like may be expected in any case.
+In this view, also the indirect object of 21 Suudi Arabistan-a 'to Saudi Arabia' could easily be taken as an "implied" constituent, for 'selling' means 'selling something to someone'.
+However, for the direct object of 22b, yol çizgi boyası 'roadstriping paint', it is impossible to assume some degree of "impliedness".
+Finally, for verbs denoting a process, such as art- 'increase' in 19a, 22a, 23c or yitir- 'lose' in 20, some additional (= implied) information about size, degree, volume, speed, and the like may be expected in any case.

-17 For a detailed survey of the syntactic, semantic, and pragmatic effects of nominalizations, see Mackenzie (1996).
+For a detailed survey of the syntactic, semantic, and pragmatic effects of nominalizations, see Mackenzie (1996).

-18 I am aware of the fact that there is a principled difference between the argument status and satellite status of constituents (see Dik, 1989:72-75), but I assume that these differences are, at least for non-first arguments, irrelevant with respect to deverbal nouns.
+I am aware of the fact that there is a principled difference between the argument status and satellite status of constituents (see Dik 1989: 72-75), but I assume that these differences are, at least for non-first arguments, irrelevant with respect to deverbal nouns.

-Now, stipulating that a deverbal noun in $-(y)I{s}$ may take subjects and implied constituents by (re-)introducing them would mean for Turkish that (constituent) sequences such as represented in (24) can be accounted for in 84 % (= 38 % subjects; 11 % indirect objects; plus 10 % adverbials and 25 % 'bare' nouns) of the occurrences of $-(y)I{s}$ forms:
+Now, stipulating that a deverbal noun in $-(y)I{\varsigma}$ may take subjects and implied constituents by (re-)introducing them would mean for Turkish that (constituent) sequences as represented in 24 can be accounted for in 84% (= 38% subjects; 11% indirect objects; plus 10% adverbials and 25% "bare" nouns) of the occurrences of $-(y)I{\varsigma}$ forms:

-(24) (subject-GEN) (indirect object) (adverbial) verb-(y)Iş
+(24) (subjectGEN) (indirect object) (adverbial) verb -(y)lş